Board of Directors

 Currently an owner of two legendary music magazines, Cashbox Canada and Record World International, an on-air Host and Program Director of Cashbox Radio, and the founder and CEO of Entertainment Music Group (EMG CANADA), Sandy sees and experiences the daily challenges of working in a business that has one of the highest stress levels imaginable.

 “Having been personally affected by loved ones suffering from alcoholism, mental health challenges along with my own personal anxiety, the Drive Foundation is such a wonderful opportunity for me to spread the word in my personal and professional world to shed light on this fast growing affliction on so many levels.
 The Drive Foundation, unlike so many other organizations, has a platform to address these issues while providing support and solutions.
 It is time to shake the stigma attached to these traits and issues that I feel most creative people (and others) suffer in silence.
 Together we can change that, moving forward to healthier happier lives through healing and support.
 I am honoured and humbled to join the Advisory Board of the Drive Foundation.”Sandy Graham

 Michael has 30 years of management experience in the entertainment, IT, and hospitality industries.
-Michael is the owner of Vancouver-based Process Flow Consulting.
+Michael is the owner of Process Flow Consulting.
 Mr. Loveless leads a team of IT professionals that provides digital business solutions to a broad range of industries for small to medium businesses around the world.